population-research/uganda-covid/response/wber_response.md

 during some non-lockdown periods allowing them to look more precisely at lockdowns, as opposed to the disease.
-I would recommend the authors make this distinction clearer, as well as to discuss more explicitly which parts of the relevant literature are speciﬁcally able to focus on lockdowns vs. merely the aggregate effect of the pandemic and lockdowns.
+I would recommend the authors make this distinction clearer, as well as to discuss more explicitly which parts of the relevant literature are specifically able to focus on lockdowns vs. merely the aggregate effect of the pandemic and lockdowns.

 2. It is not clear to me why reductions in paid work seems to be in the authors’